symfony-cmf/symfony-cmf-docs/contributing/code.rst

 Contributing
 ============

-The Symfony2 CMF team follows all the rules and guidelines of the core Symfony2 `development process`_.
+The Symfony CMF team follows all the rules and guidelines of the core Symfony `development process`_.

 When creating Pull Requests, please follow the Symfony `Submitting a Patch`_ guidelines.